AIRI-Institute/GENA_LM/README.md

 ```

 ### Finetuning with lm-experiments-tools
 We use Trainer and multi-gpu training from [lm-experiments-tools](https://github.com/yurakuratov/t5-experiments) repository as the basis for our finetuning scripts.
-However, you can use  HF Trainer, PyTorch Lighting, or Accelerate and PyTorch with custom training loops instead.
+However, you can use  HF Transformers Trainer, PyTorch Lightning, or Accelerate and PyTorch with custom training loops instead.

 Install lm-experiments-tools according to https://github.com/yurakuratov/t5-experiments#install-only-lm_experiments_tools:
 ```